Sony RX100 IV versus Sony A6300

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Sony RX100 IV or the Sony A6300 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Sony Cyber-shot DSC-RX100 IV:

 - More detailed LCD: Has a higher resolution rear screen (1228k vs 922k dots).